 How Much Does a Blue Tongue Skink Cost?

 These reptiles come in multiple varieties, so the variety and the breeder will determine the cost.
-You should expect to spend no less than $200 –250 on a juvenile Blue Tongue Skink.
+You should expect to spend no less than $200–$250 on a juvenile blue tongue skink.
 However, special color morphs and varieties can exceed $1,000 for a healthy juvenile.
-For example, a Holdback Blue Tongue Skink can easily cost you $500 –1,000 or more, while a Northern Blue Tongue Skink is typically going to run anywhere from $200 –600 based on color morph and lineage.
-These prices don’t include what you will spend to ship your Skink to you.
+For example, a holdback blue tongue skink can easily cost you $500–$1,000 or more, while a Northern blue tongue skink is typically going to run anywhere from $200–$600 based on the color morph and lineage.
+These prices don’t include what you will spend to ship your skink to you.
 Shipping costs are usually going to exceed $50 for overnight services or special shipping services that ensure the proper handling of your animal.

 Things to Ask a Blue Tongue Skink Breeder

-How many years have you been keeping and breeding Blue Tongue Skinks?
+1. How many years have you been keeping and breeding blue tongue skinks?

-Your breeder should be breeding high-quality, proven Skinks, preferably with known lineage, although this isn’t always necessary if the animal is healthy.
-If the breeder bought their Skinks from a pet shop, then they may be more interested in the potential for making money from breeding.
-Alternatively, if the breeder acquired their Skinks from other trustworthy breeders who share a common goal of conservation and health, then the animals are more likely to be healthy and high quality.
+Your breeder should be breeding high-quality, proven skinks, preferably with known lineage, although this isn’t always necessary if the animal is healthy.
+If the breeder bought their skinks from a pet shop, they may be more interested in the potential for making money from breeding.
+Alternatively, if the breeder acquired their skinks from other trustworthy breeders who share a common goal of conservation and health, then the animals are more likely to be healthy and high quality.

-Do you only acquire and sell captive-bred Skinks?
+3. Do you only acquire and sell captive-bred skinks?

 Health guarantees provide the knowledge that you will be able to reach out to your breeder if you receive a sickly animal.
 It also offers the security of knowing that your breeder is interested in the well-being of the animals and is not attempting to rip you off.

-Are you comfortable with clients reaching out to you with questions or concerns about the Skinks they purchase?
+5. Are you comfortable with clients reaching out to you with questions or concerns about the skinks they purchase?

 Like with health guarantees, a breeder who is willing to answer your questions and serve as a resource to you post purchase shows their willingness to support the health and wellbeing of their animals.

-Since many breeders have limited litters every year, a wait list may offer you the opportunity to claim a Skink from a great breeder before the litters have hatched.
-Not all breeders off this option, though.
+Since many breeders have limited litters every year, a waitlist may offer you the opportunity to claim a skink from a great breeder before the litters have hatched.
+Not all breeders offer this option, though.

-What is the average price of the Skinks you sell?
+8. What is the average price of the skinks you sell?

 1. Proper Skink Husbandry